 One of the critical inputs required for organic farming is good quality organic seeds.
 Currently only chemically cultivated and treated seeds are available for farmers.
 Through this project, it has been proposed to produce organic seeds involving farmers to enable farmers to access good quality organic seeds.

-Organic seed production is in progress in 175.38 acres in Kancheepuram, Ramanathapuram, Dindigul and Nagapattinam districts.
-Under this component of organic seed production, certified organic seeds and truthfully labelled seeds (TFL) are being produced.
-Inputs like quality breeder seeds and foundation seeds of paddy varieties, groundnut, black gram and sesame, organic inputs like green manure seeds, neem cake, biofertilizers, vermicompost and mechanical traps have been distributed to the beneficiaries.
+Organic seed production was taken up in 175.38 acres in Kancheepuram, Ramanathapuram, Dindigul and Nagapattinam districts.
+Under this component of organic seed production, certified organic seeds and truthfully labelled seeds (TFL) were produced.
+Inputs like quality breeder seeds and foundation seeds of paddy varieties, groundnut, black gram and sesame, organic inputs like green manure seeds, neem cake, biofertilizers, vermicompost and mechanical traps were distributed to the beneficiaries.

 1.1.
 TRAINING ON SEED PRODUCTION